 Teachers will plan lessons that are relevant to the curriculum focus for that year group and endeavour to supply resources to support tasks for home learners.
-Work for the day in English, Maths and other subjects will be posted on the class page of Class Dojo by 9.00am each morning.
+Work for the day in English, Maths and other subjects will be posted on the class page of ClassDojo by 9.00am each morning.

-- Worksheets to accompany lessons; - $\circ$ Links to websites that are needed to support the completion of learning; - There will be some recorded/live teaching such as scaffolding of new concepts or spelling tests; - Links to projects found on the internet which the school will be taking part in.
+- Worksheets to accompany lessons; - Links to websites that are needed to support the completion of learning; - There will be some recorded/live teaching such as scaffolding of new concepts or spelling tests; - Links to projects found on the internet which the school will be taking part in.

 Work uploaded should support 3 hours of home learning for Key Stage One and 4 hours of home learning for Key Stage Two.
+The work set will be a mixture of work that may require parental support and work that all children can complete independently.
+This will include tasks that do not involve a screen to support children's mental and emotional health.

-- Any resources used, including websites and worksheets, should, where possible, be shared with home learners via class dojo.
-Staff will add these resources electronically and it will be the responsibility of families to use these resources at home (or contact the school to ask for a 'paper pack') - Teachers will support the remote learning using resources from White Rose, Oak National Academy, BBC Bitesize and where ever else they feel appropriate. - Teachers will host a daily zoom call to the whole class to check in on well-being and answer any questions.
-Teaching assistants and welcome and actively encouraged to join these calls. - Staff will respond promptly, within reason, to requests for support from families at home.
-This should be done via messages on class dojo.
-Staff and parents should communicate via their child's class dojo page. - Should a staff member require support with the use of technology, it is their responsibility to seek this support in school and Senior Leaders will ensure that support is given promptly. - Teaching assistants will hold weekly calls with individuals to check on well-being and carry out home reading.
-Any children who are a concern for well-being to be flagged to the Head of School and Pastoral Support Worker. - Pastoral Support Worker to call children who receive interventions with her during normal schooling once a week to offer support and will provide resources where necessary. - Staff will log who they communicate with on a daily basis to ensure all children are engaging.
-Any children not engaging will be allocated to a teaching assistant who will call a couple of times a week to help and support. - Staff will provide feedback on any work uploaded on to class dojo.
-Teachers will provide a written comment and award dojo points where appropriate. - Dojo points to be awarded for excellent engagement, completion of good work, excellent effort. - Staff will only be available to communicate with families during normal school hours.
+- Any resources used, including websites and worksheets, should, where possible, be shared with home learners via ClassDojo.
+Staff will add these resources electronically and it will be the responsibility of families to use these resources at home (or contact the school to ask for a 'paper pack') - Teachers will support the remote learning using resources from White Rose, Oak National Academy, BBC Bitesize and where ever else they feel appropriate. - Teachers will host a daily Zoom call to the whole class to check in on well-being and answer any questions.
+Teaching assistants are welcome and actively encouraged to join these calls. - Behaviour of pupils both in school and those at home during live video calls should be in line with the school's Behaviour for Learning Policy. - Staff will respond promptly, within reason, to requests for support from families at home.
+This should be done via messages on ClassDojo.
+Staff and parents should communicate via their child's ClassDojo page. - Should a staff member require support with the use of technology, it is their responsibility to seek this support in school and Senior Leaders will ensure that support is given promptly. - Teaching assistants will hold weekly calls with individuals to check on well-being and carry out home reading.
+Any children who are a concern for well-being to be flagged to the Head of School and Pastoral Support Worker. - Pastoral Support Worker to call children who receive interventions with her during normal schooling once a week to offer support and will provide resources where necessary.

+- Staff will log who they communicate with on a daily basis to ensure all children are engaging.
+Any children not engaging will be allocated to a teaching assistant who will call a couple of times a week to help and support. - Staff will provide feedback on any work uploaded on to ClassDojo.
+Teachers will provide a written comment and award dojo points where appropriate. - Teachers will monitor work being submitted and will provide additional support, where necessary, to ensure pupil progress.
+This may be on a one to one basis or whole class basis and this is why work will not be set in advance to allow for adjustments to made to teaching. - Dojo points to be awarded for excellent engagement, completion of good work, excellent effort. - Staff will only be available to communicate with families during normal school hours.